rgiduthuri/openvx_tutorial/README.md

   * Start the "Ubuntu-64-OpenVX" virtual machine.
   * Run "Qt Creator" (click Qt icon on left) and open project /home/openvx/openvx_tutorial/tutorial_exercises/CMakeLists.txt.
   * Build and run to make sure a window opens playing a video.
 Press ESC to stop the app.

-The first version of the virtual machine, used at CVPR 2015, was prepared with contributions from Colin Tracey (NVIDIA), Elif Albuz (NVIDIA), Kari Pulli (Intel), Radha Giduthuri (AMD), Thierry Lepley (NVIDIA), Victor Eruhimov (Itseez), and Vlad Vinogradov (Itseez).

-## Tutorial Exercises
-All the tutorial exercises are kept in tutorial_exercises folder.
-The tutorial_exercises/CMakeLists.txt includes all the exercises as separate projects.
-It is best to start doing these exercises after going over the tutorial presentations.
-  * exercise1: framework basics, import media, run a keypoint detector
-  * exercise2: graph concepts, keypoint tracking
-  * exercise3: user kernels, build a wrapper kernel to OpenCV function
-  * exercise4: user kernels, build a keypoint tracker
-  * easy_exercise#: partial solution with lot of hints in the code (use it only if you find exercise1/exercise2/... are hard)
-  * solution_exercise#: complete solution of exercises (just for reference)

-All of the exercise folders contain two important files:
-  * opencv_camera_display.h: wrapper for importing media and displaying results using OpenCV library.
-  * exercise*.cpp: OpenVX application.
-Look for TODO keyword in comments to code snipets that you need to write.
-    Walk through the code from top to bottom and follow the instructions in the comments.